tobek/laminae/notes.md

 - Cofferdam (enclosure in a body of water - huge)
 - Smoke
 - Murals
-- endless black/white tiles
+- endless black/white tiles (George Greaves) (NEP?)
 - Literal walled garden that exemplifies issues with metaphorical walled gardens?
     - But also walled gardens for protection from elements https://en.wikipedia.org/wiki/Walled_garden
 - Smells
     - sour, citrus, bitter, pine, vanilla, ash, resin
 - Everything is black and white - maybe CED? or NNP. or...
 LGC or LGP?
-CNP
+CNP, LED
     - (except visitors and their stuff? what about their stuff left behind?)
-- Medieval illuminated manuscripts
+- Medieval illuminated manuscripts LED?
+LGC?
     - both the overaching style, and them as actual objects in the place
-- gargantuan statue(s) (https://en.wikipedia.org/wiki/Statue_of_Unity) LGD?
+- gargantuan statue(s) (https://en.wikipedia.org/wiki/Statue_of_Unity) LEP?
 - https://en.wikipedia.org/wiki/List_of_individual_trees#Mythological_and_religious
 - *used*
     + Pageant/parade/procession (https://en.wikipedia.org/wiki/Procession#Procession_elements)